 Salesforce is a CRM system that brings all the customer data into one integrated platform.
 It enables you to build a customer-centered business from marketing right through to sales, customer service, and business analysis.
 Salesforce calls itself the Customer Success Platform.
 You can easily log, manage and analyze all customer’s activities in one place with their CRM software.
 However, the Salesforce is mainly built for large enterprises with multiple business departments.

 Taimer is a CRM system provider too.
 They own, produce, develop, market, and sell Taimer SaaS-software that is not limited to any specific industry.
 Their CRM software is easy to get started and simple to use.
 It is designed to scale as the businesses grow.
 This CRM software has been developed based on the needs of their customers with strong expertise in project management, sales, resource management, invoicing, billing, and time management.
-Taimer has both Free version and premium versions.
-The Taimer Free CRM is targeted towards freelancers and one-man companies, while the Taimer Sales CRM is targeted for early to medium-sized businesses.
+Taimer has premium plans targeted towards freelancers to enterprises.

 Zoho CRM is made as straightforward as possible – from the terminology to the setup.
 This is how Zoho describes itself on their website.
 Zoho has crafted their CRM software so that everyone can use it.
 So you don’t have to be tech-savvy, they say.
 Any part of Zoho’s CRM system can be customized to suit a business.
 While Zoho CRM does not have a free plan, like other CRM software, you can pay monthly or annually using the system.